Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 - Obviously, they can tolerate colder temperatures and might overheat in high heat.

-- Reportedly not as smelly as arctics and reds.
+- They are reportedly not as smelly as arctics and reds.

 Both the Corsac and swift foxes are less common than greys, reds, and arctics.

-- Faint skunk smell but not as intense, however they can emit a more pungent, unpleasant smell at certain times.
+- Swift foxes possess a faint skunk smell but it is not as intense.
+However, they can emit a more pungent, unpleasant smell at certain times.

-- Also smaller and less smelly than red and arctics
+- They are smaller and less smelly than red and arctics.

 6. Fennec Fox